KentStateWeb/rwd/_posts/2016-11-20-week13-preview.md

 ### Performance & Usability Testing

 You'll put together a testing plan to ensure your website is usable and works well on multiple devices.
-We'll conduct the actual testing in class on November 29, and you'll turn in the assignment after that.
+We'll conduct the actual testing in class on Dec.
+6, and you'll turn in the assignment after that.
 Remember that your prototype needs to be in working condition (on both mobile and desktop) in order to conduct the testing!

 <a href="http://rwdkent.com/class/assignments/testing" class="button small">View Usability and Technical Testing Assignment</a>